 As a nurse you are always in demand.
 You know exactly what you need to qualify for more advanced roles.
 Nurses as a whole are already one of the most in-demand positions, and by 2030 it is estimated that over 1 million will retire, further increasing the need for new nurses at all levels.

 With the exception of the CNA qualifications, all future qualifications can be done entirely online.
-From your BSN to your MSN, you can work and study and not miss a single beat.
+Starting with the pre reqs for nursing to your BSN to your MSN, you can work and study and not miss a single beat.
 The only thing that can trip you up is your own health and time management, so follow these six top tips to help you successfully complete your nursing degree while you continue to work.

 Choose a Great Online Program